Art Souk: A Creative Space Celebrating Emerging Talent

-(MENAFN- Dubai PR Network) Dubai, UAE, 3 May 2024: Dubai Culture and Arts Authority (Dubai Culture) has announced the commencement of preparations for the second edition of the Art Souk, set to take place at the Al Jalila Cultural Centre for Children from 10 to 12 May.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 3 May 2024: Dubai Culture and Arts Authority (Dubai Culture) has announced the commencement of preparations for the second edition of the Art Souk, set to take place at the Al Jalila Cultural Centre for Children from 10 to 12 May.
 This weekend marketplace event aims to foster a sustainable environment that supports artists and emerging talents by developing their skills, enhancing their knowledge of the cultural and arts sector, and involving them in various cultural and recreational activities organised by the Authority.
 Additionally, it provides investment opportunities to help them promote their innovative creations, reflecting Dubai's cultural vision of becoming a global centre for culture, an incubator for creativity, and a thriving hub for talent.

 The Art Souk, held under the umbrella of the Sikka platform, will feature numerous events highlighting the aesthetics of painting, illustration, design, and the use of resin in the arts.
 Over 10 Emirati artists will showcase a wide array of creative products, while the ceramics market offers visitors a chance to explore the marvels of pottery and ceramics, showcasing the expertise of the members of the pottery department at Al Jalila Cultural Centre for Children, and displaying a collection of unique ceramic products.